Kawungan

 Population growth drivers in Kawungan are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, the population of the Kawungan statistical area (Lv2) is estimated at around 6,008 people.
-This reflects an increase of 548 people since the 2021 Census, which reported a population of 5,460 people.
-The change was inferred from the resident population of 5,826 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 313 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,061 persons per square kilometer.
-Kawungan's growth of 10.0% since the 2021 census exceeded both the non-metro area average (8.8%) and the national average, marking it as a growth leader in the region.
-Interstate migration contributed approximately 67.0% of overall population gains during recent periods.
+As of February 2026, the estimated population of the suburb of Kawungan is around 6,032.
+This figure reflects a growth of 572 people since the 2021 Census, which reported a population of 5,460.
+AreaSearch's estimate of the resident population as of June 2024 was 5,826, following examination of the latest ERP data release by the ABS and validation of an additional 317 new addresses since the Census date.
+This results in a population density ratio of approximately 1,065 persons per square kilometer.
+Kawungan's population growth rate of 10.5% since the 2021 census exceeded both the Rest of Qld (9.1%) and the national average.
+Interstate migration contributed around 67.0% of overall population gains during recent periods in the suburb.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
-These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilized.
-Looking ahead, a population increase just below the median of Australia's non-metropolitan areas is expected, with the Kawungan (SA2) expected to expand by 557 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 3.8% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits; hence proportional growth weightings aligned with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where necessary.
+Based on aggregated SA2-level projections, the suburb of Kawungan is expected to experience a population increase just below the median of Australia's non-metropolitan areas by 2041.
+This projection reflects an expansion of 552 persons over the next 17 years, marking a total increase of approximately 3.5%.

 Frequently Asked Questions - Population